-1. Affirmative Action Committee
+A. Affirmative Action Committee

-- a.
-List of Affirmative Action Committee Members - b.
+- 1. List of Affirmative Action Committee Members - 2.
 Statement from the State Chair confirming that the composition of the State Affirmative Action Committee complies with Rules 5.C, 6.A., and 7 and that the names, demographic data and contact information of members was submitted to the RBC 15 days after their appointment.
 (Reg.
 2.2.K)

-2. Delegate Plan Adoption Steps
+B. Delegate Plan Adoption Steps

-- a.
-A summary of the process for selecting delegates, alternates, standing committee members, the delegation chair and convention pages, and Presidential Electors, along with related deadlines are included in sections III, IV and V of this plan.
+- 1. A summary of the process for selecting delegates, alternates, standing committee members, the delegation chair and convention pages, and Presidential Electors, along with related deadlines.
+[See Section X of this plan.]
 (Reg.
-2.2.A) - d.
-A timetable reflecting all significant dates in the state's delegate selection process is included in Section X F. (Reg.
-2.2.B) - c.
+2.2.A) - 2.
+A timetable reflecting all significant dates in the state's delegate selection process.
+[See Section X(f) of this plan] (Reg.
+2.2.B) - 3.
 A copy of the press release distributed by the State Party Committee announcing its adoption of the Plan and summarizing the major components of the Plan.
 (Reg.
-2.2.D), - d.
-A statement from the State Democratic Chair certifying the following: - i.
+2.2.D) - 4.
+A statement from the State Democratic Chair certifying the following: - a.
 The Plan as submitted to the RBC was approved by the State Party Committee.
 (Reg.
-2.2.C) - ii.
+2.2.C) - b.
 The proposed Plan, including all attachments and appendices, was placed on the State Party website during the 30-day public comment period.
 (Reg.
-2.2.E) - iii.
+2.2.E) - c.
 Compliance with Rule 1.C which requires a 30-day public comment period prior to the adoption of the Plan by the State Party Committee, provided that the State Party has published specific guidance for the submission of public comments.
 (Reg.
-2.2.F) - e.
+2.2.F) - 5.
 A statement from the Chair of the Affirmative Action Committee certifying compliance with Rule 6.F., which requires that the Affirmative Action Committee has reviewed the proposed Affirmative Action outreach plan, including any numerical goals established.
 (Rule 6.F & Reg.
-2.2.I) - f.
+2.2.1) - 6.
 A copy of all written public and online comments submitted through the process provided above about the Plan.
-[Include information identifying each person and/or organization making the comment and where appropriate, a description of

-- the person or group so represented, if such information has been provided or is available to the State Party.]
 (Rule 1.C & Reg.
+2.2.G)

-2.2.G) - g.
-A blank copy of forms to be filed with the state and the State Party by delegate and alternate candidates.
+- 7. A blank copy of forms to be filed with the state and the State Party by delegate and alternate candidates.
 (Rule 1.A.7, Rule 1.A.8 & Reg.
-2.2.H) - h.
-Copies of all state statutes and other relevant legal authority reasonably related to: - i. the Delegate Selection Process [For example, include any and all state statutory requirements related to: ballot access for presidential candidates; filing requirements for delegate and alternate candidates; timing of the presidential primary, caucuses, and/or the state convention; participation in the state's presidential primary or caucuses, including Party registration or enrollment provisions; and any other stipulations made by the state regarding the selection process or the role of National Convention delegates.]
-(Reg.
-2.2.L) - ii.
-The election of Presidential Electors [i.e., state statutory requirements related to the selection of Presidential Electors, including whether the Electors are required to vote for the Party's nominee and how that is enforced.]
+2.2.H) - 8.
+Copies of all state statutes and other relevant legal authority reasonably related to: - a.
+The Delegate Selection Process (Reg.
+2.2.L) - i.
+WISCONSIN STATE STATUTES CHAPTER 5: ELECTIONS GENERAL PROVISIONS; BALLOTS AND VOTING SYSTEMS - ii.
+WISCONSIN STATE STAUTES CHAPTER 7: ELECTION OFFICIALS; BOARDS; SELECTION AND DUTIES; CANVASSING - iii.
+WISCONSIN STATE STAUTES CHAPTER 8: NOMINATIONS, PRIMARIES, ELECTIONS - iv.
+WISCONSIN STATE STAUTES CHAPTER 9: POST-ELECTION ACTIONS; DIRECT LEGISLATION - v.
+WISCONSIN STATE STAUTES CHAPTER 10: ELECTION NOTICES - vi.
+WISCONSIN STATE STAUTES CHAPTER 12: PROHIBITED ELECTION PRACTICES - b.
+The election of Presidential Electors.
 (Call VIII) - i.
+WISCONSIN STATE STATUTES CHAPTER 6: THE ELECTORS - 9.
 A copy of all presidential candidate qualifying forms to be filed with the state and the State Party.
 (Reg.
-2.2.M) - j.
+2.2.M) - 10.
 A copy of the State Delegate Selection Media Plan, describing how the State Party will communicate information about the process to all available and appropriate sources, including social and specialty media directed toward Democratic constituency groups as described in the Affirmative Action Plan and Outreach and Inclusion Program.
-Attachment L